 - Friday, Saturday, and Sunday typically have more crashes than the remaining days of the week.

-Many motorcycle accidents could have been avoided if the negligent driver had behaved differently.
-Common causes of motorcycle accidents often involve aggressive driving, distracted driving, or inattentive driving.
+Many bike wrecks could have been avoided if the negligent driver of the passenger vehicle had behaved differently.
+Common causes of motorcycle collisions often involve aggressive driving, distracted driving, or inattentive driving:

-- The driver was speeding, tailgating, or refusing to share the road with a motorcycle.
+- The driver was speeding, tailgating, or refusing to share the road.

 - The driver was on their cell phone, changing the radio, or trying to do something that took their attention away from the road.
 Distracted driving tends to remove focus from the road or one hand off the wheel which decreases the driver’s control of the vehicle.